jpswt/NoteForNote/README.md

 This application was created with Vite React.

-Note for Note is a blog geared towards musicians and their stories.
+Note for Note is a blog geared towards guitarists and their stories.

 ## Requirements